spark97/PWA/README.md

-"A simple Progressive Web App"
+A simple Progressive Web App